zarkjunejo/TODO-app/README.md

 ## TODO APP INTRO

-i have build this app with Reactjs and bootstrap .it is basic react app to add list of todos you can add, update ,delete todos in this client side app
+i have build this app with Reactjs and bootstrap .it is basic react app to add list of todos you can add,delete todos in this client side app

 ## TOOLS USED